theisof/coop-trolley/README.md

 }
 ```

-**Exceptions**: pseudo classes and context versions should be nested
+**Exceptions**: pseudo classes and context versions should be nested:

 *Example:*